Grant Application Procedures

 v. the marketing plan to publicize the education program and/or educational materials to the intended audience.

 b.
 Upon completion of an education project, the applicant(s) agree to provide a written report of the project activities.
 Any program or conference handouts, publications, or other products resulting from the project must prominently reference the funding provided by the NAA-REF.

 C. Review and Disposition

-Applicants are encouraged to seek support from other sources as the REF has jointly funded projects with other organizations.
+Applicants are encouraged to seek support from other sources, as the REF has jointly funded projects with other organizations.
 The following criteria will be relevant to the committee’s review:

 D. Permissible Grant Expenditures

 * As a non-profit foundation whose funding relies on small individual donations by members and friends of the National Academy of Arbitrators, the NAA-REF is not in a position to offer overhead costs to universities or other organizations.
 In special circumstances, where a successful applicant establishes that he or she would be unable to accept the REF grant without some overhead support, the NAA-REF will pay up to a maximum of 10 percent of the grant amount as overhead.
-Before approaching the NAA-REF for overhead costs, a successful applicant is expected to demonstrate a bona fide attempt has been made to have usual overhead charges waived.
+Before approaching the NAA-REF for overhead costs, a successful applicant is expected to demonstrate that a bona fide attempt has been made to have usual overhead charges waived.

 Effective as of: June 25, 2010